The Last Warrior: Root of Evil

 The Last Warrior: Root of Evil (Последний богатырь: Корень зла; also known as The Last Warrior 2) is a 2021 Russian fantasy comedy film, a sequel to the 2017's The Last Warrior (The Last Knight).

 The film is directed by Dmitry Dyachenko, and produced by The Walt Disney Company CIS, The Walt Disney Company's subsidiary in Russia, in collaboration with the Russian production company Yellow, Black and White.

 A new story about the meeting of two worlds - modern Moscow, Russia and the fabulous Belogorie, Ancient Rus'.
-The Rus' people where the heroes of Russian fairy tales, epics and legends live.
+The Rus' people were the heroes of Russian fairy tales, epics and legends live.
 Ivan Naydenov, having tried on the role of Bogatyr, discovers the origins of the ancient evil that threatens Belogorie and participates in an epic battle shoulder to shoulder with folk heroes.

 The film stars Viktor Khorinyak, Mila Sivatskaya, Ekaterina Vilkova, Elena Yakovleva, Konstantin Lavronenko, Sergey Burunov, Yelena Valyushkina, and Kirill Zaytsev, the voices of Garik Kharlamov as the fairy tale Kolobok.

 Principal photography began in June 2019, the film crew moved between the Moscow Oblast, Republic of Karelia, the Perm Krai, and again the North Caucasus, where mountain panoramas and relic forests were found near Sochi, in the Sochi National Park.

 The film was theatrically released in the Russian Federation by Walt Disney Studios Motion Pictures International on January 1, 2021.

 A sequel, The Last Warrior 3, was released in December 2021.

 Plot

-In the second part, viewers will learn about the origins of the ancient evil that the heroes had to face in the first film, see new corners of the fabulous Belogorie and witness exciting battles with the participation of epic Bogatyrs.